All Episodes

 It looks weird.

-But if you're the kind of person that, you know, the way I knew Michael, he just didn't think like normal people.
+If you're the kind of person that, you know, the way I knew Michael, he just didn't think like normal people.

 He wasn't a guy.

-Let's go shoot a game, or let's go, you know, play ball, or let's go whatever.
+Let's go shoot a game or let's go, you know, play ball or let's go whatever.

-Let's go fishing, let's go boating.
+Let's go boating.

 He's not that guy.